-Jay held both an MB/ChB and a PhD, obtained for the University of Glasgow in 1964 and 1969 respectively.
-When Jay, with his wife, Janette, and family, came to McMaster, he assumed not only leadership in anesthesia research but also in undergraduate medical education, serving as Chairman of what was then Phase II, and subsequently leading to Phase III.
+Jay held both an MB/ChB and a PhD, obtained from the University of Glasgow in 1964 and 1969 respectively.
+When Jay, with his wife, Janette, and family came to McMaster, he assumed not only leadership in anesthesia research, but also in undergraduate medical education, serving as Chairman of what was then Phase II, and subsequently leading to Phase III.
 He and his colleague, Dr. RMKW "Bob" Lee, contributed greatly to the published literature on the ultrastructure and function of the lung and edited chapters in several editions of the leadership text on the subject.
-His career at Mac progressed rapidly, from his start as Assistant Professor to Full Professor in 1979.
-He served two terms as Chair of the Department of Anaesthesia at a time when declining revenues and restructuring of the faculty practice plan created significant challenges to recruitment of academic anesthesia practitioners.
-Nonetheless, through partnership with Charles Goldsmith in the Department of Clinical Epidemiology and Biostatistics, he led one of the first large-scale epidemiological studies of anesthesia, recruiting over 17,000 patients across 5 centres in Canada and the United States during the mid-1980s, and created a valuable database which informed subsequent studies.
+His career at McMaster progressed rapidly, from his start as Assistant Professor to full Professor in 1979.
+He served two terms as Chair of the Department of Anesthesia at a tune when declining revenues and restructuring of faculty practice plan created significant challenges to recruitment of academic anesthesia practitioners.
+Nonetheless, through partnership with Charles Goldsmith in the Department of Clinical Epidemiology and Biostatistics, he led one of the first large-scale epidemiological studies if anesthesia, recruiting over 17,000 patients across 5 centres in Canada and the United States during the mid-1980s, and created a valuable database which informed subsequent studies.

-He practiced clinically for over 35 years. his interest in pain management coincided with that of psychiatrist Dr. Eldon Tunks, and together they established what was probably the first truly multi-disciplinary pain clinic in Canada after the model of Dr. John Bonica.
+He practiced clinically for over 35 years.
+His interest in pain management coincided with that of psychiatrist Dr. Eldon Tunks, and together the established what was probably the first truly multidisciplinary pain clinic in Canada after the model of Dr. John Bonica.
 His example and mentorship led to McMaster contributing a disproportionate number of anesthesiologists to the pain practice community over the years.
-His leadership, along with that of Dr. Tunks, was recognized at the 2013 "Party for Pain" gala fundraiser in support of the revitalized Michael G. DeGroote Pain Clinic, as it returned to the multi-disciplinary model.
-Outside of his medical practice, he was an avid golfer, both at the Hamilton Golf and Country Club and the Hammock Dunes Club in Palm Coast, Florida, as well as an accomplished jazz pianist.
+His leadership, along with that of Dr. Tunks, was recognized at the 2013 "Party for Pain" gala fundraiser in support of the revitalized Michael G. DeGroote Pain Clinic, as it returned to the multidisciplinary model.
+Outside of his medical practice, he was an avid golfer, both at the Hamilton Golf and Country Club and the Hammock Dunes Club in Palm Coast, Florida, and he was also an accomplished jazz pianist.
 He loved to travel with his family, particularly to Scotland, London, Ogunquit, and Palm Coast.
-In lieu of flowers, the family asks that you consider a donation to Parkinson Canada (parkinson.ca) or St. Joseph's Healthcare Foundation (stjoesfoundation.ca).
+In lieu of flowers, the family asks that you consider a donation to Parkinson Canada (parkinson.ca) or Sr. Joseph's Healthcare Foundation (stjoesfoundation.ca).